Years and years of trial and error have demonstrated for me the best ways to control my weight and eat for better health and nutrition.

 The highlighted and italicized portions are the most important pieces to internalize.

-Most people use “what” they eat to accomplish the goal of reducing food intake.
-These are two different things, and there are other — possibly better and definitely simpler — ways to reduce food intake.
+Most people use “what” they eat to accomplish the goal of reducing calories.
+These are two different things, and there are other — possibly better and definitely simpler — ways to reduce calories, or food intake.
 The “what” is still important obviously but that is primarily about health and nutrition, not weight loss (even though you can still lose weight with that dietary change)

 And at least for me, reducing food intake as a weekly (rather than daily) goal is far simpler and easier to stick with, because it allows me to enjoy a few treats of my choosing each week — but just a few — that keep me from going insane without impacting the long term goal too much.
 It’s more practical and sustainable.